Timothy-197/ECE143_Project/Readme.md

 1. health of the coral reef: bleaching, rugosity

+   datasets to use:

-   tbl_benthic_cover: belaching, disease
+   > tbl_benthic_cover: belaching, disease
+   >

-   tbl_locations: the locations of the sampling units
+   > tbl_locations: the locations of the sampling units
+   >

-   tbl_rugosity: the rugosity of the reef
+   > tbl_rugosity: the rugosity of the reef

+   tables to be generated

+   >time, location vs rugosity
+   >
+   >time, location vs bleaching

 2. biomass density of fish populations